 - Creamy Coconut Filling – We’ll make this on the stove.

-- Whipped Cream – Very simple.
+- Whipped Cream – Have you made my homemade whipped cream before?
+It’s very simple.
 You can add toasted coconut on top, too.

 Fully Blind Bake Pie Crust

-I published an entire tutorial about blind baking pie crust.
+I published an entire tutorial about how to blind bake pie crust.
 I repeat *some* information here, but I encourage you to review the tutorial prior to beginning this coconut cream pie recipe.

 - Make pie dough ahead of time, then refrigerate or freeze until you’re ready to make the pie.
 Pie crust must chill for at least 2 hours before rolling out.

 - Roll it out, then fit into your 9-inch pie dish.
 Crimp or flute the edges.